25 Best Things To Do in Northern Michigan (2026 Guide)

 19. Explore Bay Harbor's Luxury Waterfront

-Bay Harbor sits on Little Traverse Bay just south of Petoskey polished, intentional, and beautifully designed with upscale restaurants, boutique retail, and lakefront walking paths.
+Bay Harbor sits on Little Traverse Bay just south of Petoskey polished, intentional, and beautifully designed.
+The marina village has upscale restaurants, boutique retail, a yacht club, and lakefront walking paths that are perfect for an evening stroll.
+The Inn at Bay Harbor is one of the finest properties in Northern Michigan and worth a splurge.

 20. Discover Frankfort and Crystal Lake

-Frankfort is at the mouth of the Betsie River with a picturesque pier and lighthouse.
-Crystal Lake just east has startling clarity and a loyal following.
+Frankfort is a small town at the mouth of the Betsie River that has been quietly becoming one of the most charming communities in Northern Michigan.
+The pier and lighthouse are picturesque, and the sunset views from the breakwater are among the best on the western shore.
+Crystal Lake just east of town is a 9,000-acre inland lake with startling clarity and a loyal following of people who return every year and say nothing to anyone else.
 Arcadia Overlook a few miles south on M-22 is one of the most dramatic viewpoints in the Lower Peninsula.

 21. Ski or Bike Boyne Mountain and Boyne Highlands

 Northern Michigan has legitimate downhill skiing from late November through March.
-In summer, both resorts convert to mountain biking, gondola rides, zip lines, and outdoor adventure parks.
+Boyne Mountain near Boyne Falls has 60 runs and one of the fastest snowmaking systems in the country; Boyne Highlands near Harbor Springs has a quieter, more scenic character that regulars tend to prefer.
+In summer, both convert to mountain biking, gondola rides, zip lines, and outdoor adventure parks worth visiting year-round.

 22. Cross (or Walk) the Mackinac Bridge

-The Mackinac Bridge connects Michigan’s two peninsulas and is one of the longest suspension bridges in the world.
-Every Labor Day it closes to vehicles for the Annual Bridge Walk, drawing 50,000+ participants for a 5-mile crossing.
+The Mackinac Bridge connects Michigan's two peninsulas across the Straits and is one of the longest suspension bridges in the world 26,372 feet from anchor to anchor.
+Every Labor Day, it closes to vehicles for the Annual Mackinac Bridge Walk, drawing 50,000+ participants for a 5-mile crossing.
+Even if you just drive across, the views of both peninsulas stretching away in either direction are stunning.

 23. Visit Historic Fishtown in Leland

-Leland’s Fishtown is a collection of weathered fishing shanties and smokehouses active since the 1800s.
-Buy fresh-smoked Lake Michigan whitefish from the same families that have fished these waters for generations.
+Leland's Fishtown is a collection of weathered fishing shanties, net sheds, and smokehouses that have been here since the 1800s and are still in active use.
+You can buy fresh-smoked Lake Michigan whitefish directly from the same families that have been fishing these waters for generations.
+Ferries to North and South Manitou Islands remote, car-free wilderness islands in the National Lakeshore depart from Leland's dock for excellent day trips.

 24. Experience Northern Michigan Fall Color

-Northern Michigan in October produces fall color that competes with Vermont with far fewer crowds.
+Northern Michigan in October is one of the most beautiful seasonal experiences in the American Midwest.
+The combination of hardwood forests, rolling hills, orchard country, and lakeshores produces fall color that competes with Vermont with far fewer crowds and a fraction of the lodging prices.
 Peak color typically runs late September in the northwest corner to mid-October further south.
+The M-119 Tunnel of Trees, Leelanau Peninsula, and Sleeping Bear Dunes area are the most spectacular corridors.

-Traverse City anchors the scene: Trattoria Stella (in a former asylum) is consistently one of the best Italian restaurants in Michigan.
-The Cooks’ House offers an intimate tasting menu built entirely around what’s locally available that week.
+Traverse City anchors the scene: Trattoria Stella (improbably located in a former asylum) is consistently one of the best Italian restaurants in Michigan.
+The Cooks' House offers an intimate tasting menu built entirely around what's locally available that week.
+And don't sleep on the small towns fresh-smoked whitefish from Fishtown in Leland, a cherry pie from a TC bakery, or a bowl of chowder at a harbor restaurant in Charlevoix are the meals you'll actually remember.

 Planning Your Northern Michigan Trip